sermonindex/SermonIndex-MobileApp/README.md

 - cupertino_icons: ^0.1.3
 - http: ^0.12.2 - This package is used to call sermonindex APIs.

-If you are an experienced mobile developer please feel free to reuse the code and any valudable suggestions are also welcomed.
+If you are an experienced mobile developer please feel free to reuse the code.
+Also any valudable suggestions are welcomed.